radiopushka/VostokRadio/README.md

-# AM/FM Audio Processor with MPX Encoder
+# FM Audio Processor with MPX Encoder

-A high-performance, low-latency AM/FM audio processor and MPX encoder written in C. This software is designed for professional radio broadcasting applications, providing multiband compression, AGC, and MPX generation with minimal CPU usage.
+A high-performance, low-latency FM audio processor and MPX encoder written in C. This software is designed for professional radio broadcasting applications, providing multiband compression, AGC, and MPX generation with minimal CPU usage.

 ## Features